 We like this Vida mask because it’s breathable and has adjustable ear loops so there’s no need to struggle with string ties to get a good fit.
 Camilla Cho, senior VP of e-commerce at the Strategist, says the Vida mask is easy to breathe through, even with the filter.
 Vida’s PM2.5 filters should be replaced weekly.

 You’ve likely heard of N95 respirator masks that are approved by the National Institute for Occupational Safety and Health (NIOSH) to filter out 95 percent of airborne particles.
 Along with being tightly fitted, N95 masks are so effective because they’re made from nonwoven polypropylene, which has no gaps between the fibers (like you’d see in woven cotton).
-While N95 masks are currently only recommended for health-care workers, you can find filters made out of the same material.
+Even if you’re still having trouble finding N95 masks for sale, you can find filters made out of the same material.

 Oura sells masks both with and without NIOSH-certified Honeywell filters that the brand says should be replaced every 800 hours.
 Strategist writer Liza Corsillo tried one out and says, “Oura’s Air Mask does live up to its name: The fabric is indeed airy, and even with the extra N95 filter inserted, breathing is easy.”
 It’s also one of the few masks available that’s been tested by a third-party lab.